 Your pleading should clearly request termination of parental rights based on one or more of the below, which ever and however many may apply, including reasons for such request:

-- Family Code section 7822 – Abandonment
+- Family Code section 7822 - external link – Abandonment

 You will also need to complete the Investigation Questionnaire Form (FL/E-LP-647) and provide the appropriate documents accompanying your termination request.